nurakdas/Marimba/README.md

 To do:

-- Turn the timer to min:sec
-- Make the parameters programmable
 - Incorporate sound into FSM
 - Test and configure PWM
 - Add extra functions (LEDs, different languages/sounds, etc.)